zinx28/zinx28/README.md

 ###### idrk readme ig?

-- I've learned Node.JS and C#
+- I've learned javascript and C#
 - How to reach me on discord: zinx28
 - Terrible at english for some reason (also had zinx-YT but changed as i'm not even a youtuber)